shahmal1yev/hashhunter/README.md

 hashunter -H path/to/hash_list.txt --group -a
 ```

-- Identify hash values from a specified file and save only the most possible hash groups:
+- Identify hash values from a specified file and save all output to a file:

 ```shell
 hashunter -H path/to/hash_list.txt -pO path/to/output.txt